Project Plan EWYL 2004

 The students will be able to identify sites that will help enhance classroom instruction.
 They will be able to access various real-world reference materials and web sites to provide support to the teachers in their classrooms.
-Making choices, solving problems, recording data, and working collaboratively are only some of the skills we hope the students on our tech team will achieve and internalize.
+Making choices, solving problems, recording data, and working collaboratively are only some of the skills we hope our students will achieve and internalize.

 5. Assessment Strategies

-7. Technology integration -Students will create a digital portfolio of how they integrate technology into the learning structure of their individual classrooms.
+We will create a digital portfolio of how the children will integrate technology into the learning structure of their individual classrooms.
 Teachers, students and parents will inform the direction of the facilitator’s instruction.
-Children will share web sites and how to access information (dictionaries, encyclopedias, thesaurus, dynix) with their classmates and their teachers.
+Children will share web sites and how to access information (dictionaries, encyclopedias, thesaurus) with their classmates and their teachers.

-Each grade level will have six to eight students.
+-- How many students will be in each collaborative group?
+Each group will have six to eight students.
 All second and third grade classrooms will be represented.

 -- How will you determine student rolls for the collaborative project teams?